Lenvil Elliott: Regular season

+Playoffs

 Later life

-Following his retirement, Elliot returned to his hometown of Richmond, Missouri and was a member of the Laborers Union Local #1290.
+Following his retirement, Elliott returned to his hometown of Richmond, Missouri, and was a member of the Laborers Union Local #1290.
 In 1989, he was inducted into the Truman State University Hall of Fame.

 Elliott died of a heart attack at 11:10 p.m., Sunday, October 12, 2008, at the Ray County, Missouri Memorial Hospital in Richmond.
 He was survived by a son, Lenvil O. Elliott II, a daughter, Melissa R. Elliott, grandsons James Kearney II and RaShaad Elliott, and his former wife and lifelong friend, Linda Elliott.